 Includes over 660 full text titles, covering sports, physical fitness, exercise, sports medicine, sports science, physical education, kinesiology, coaching, training, sport administration, officiating, sport law and legislation, disabled athletes, sports facility design and management, intramural and school sports, doping, health, health education, biomechanics, movement science, injury prevention, rehabilitation, physical therapy, nutrition, exercise physiology, recreation, leisure studies, tourism, allied health, occupational health and therapy.
 Also includes dissertations and theses and reference to articles in 60 different languages.

 Despite the rise of innovative new instructional technologies, for the average student and teacher, educational materials remain limited by high costs, copyright regulations, and technological barriers.
-Books and supplies were estimated to cost IU Bloomington students $1032 for the 2017-2018 academic year.
-This impacts students' learning: a national survey found that 65% of students will avoid buying expensive textbooks, even if they know their academic progress will suffer as a result.
+Books and supplies were estimated to cost IU Bloomington students $1290 for the 2025-2026 academic year.
+This impacts students learning found that 65% of students will avoid buying expensive textbooks, even if they know their academic progress will suffer as a result.
 OER offer a solution to these issues, providing accessible content for students and increasing engagement in classrooms.

 OER are always free, but free content is not always considered open.
 A distinctive attribute of OER is the license they are shared under and that others can update, alter, or redistribute without the need to gain permission from the copyright holder.
 There is a wealth of content available online that is technically free but with restricted terms of use, even within the context of a classroom.
 Resources that are available for free but aren't open could also be technologically or economically restricted at any point in the future.